 • hemolytic anemia.

-Risk factors for the development of the disease
+Risk factors for developing the disease

-• constant supercooling of the body;
+• constant hypothermia of the body;

 • chronic stress;

-• excessive physical exertion;
+• excessive physical exercise;

 • liver;